How to Find a Good Lawyer: Everything You Need to Know

 You Are the Expert

-Attorneys may be experts in their realm of law, but you are the expert in your business and it is your vision that is driving the entire engagement.
-If an attorney has agreed to work for you, he or she has “signed on” as believers in you, your business and in resolving the legal issue you have been confronted with.
+Attorneys may be experts in their realm of law, but you are the expert in your business, and it is your vision that is driving the entire engagement.
+If an attorney has agreed to work for you, he or she has “signed on” as believers in you, your business, and in resolving the legal issue you have been confronted with.

 So, it is important to understand that lawyers can only do their job if you do yours.
 They are only as good as the information you provide them.
 Make sure they understand your case and your business and ensure that you read, and understand, everything they have documented on your behalf.

 Just as your attorney is obligated to become an expert in your business, it would benefit you to learn as much as possible about the case itself and all the applicable laws and regulations that are involved.
-By self-educating yourself on the process, you can ask your attorney the right questions, which can save him or her time, and you, money.
+By self-educating yourself on the process, you can ask your attorney the right questions, which can save him or her time, and you money.

-If you need help determining how to proceed in submitting a patent application, you can post your legal needs on UpCounsel’s marketplace.
+If you need help determining how to proceed in finding an attorney or submitting a patent application, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.